 Please call our main office at (907) 747-3687 with any questions.

-Under the general direction of the Clinical Director and Executive Director, this position provides individual, family and group counseling services.
+Under the general direction of the Clinical Director and Executive Director, this position provides individual, family and group counseling services, with an emphasis in family treatment.
 The Clinician is responsible for providing clinical direction to YAS staff and treatment team members, maintaining a positive working relationship with team members.
 In addition, the Clinician is responsible for providing consultation and education to staff and treatment team members.

 The Clinician is responsible for maintaining timeliness of all clinical documents, for effectiveness of treatment and ensuring that the treatment plan and all clinical documents are up-to-date.
 This position is responsible for addendums to the treatment plans and assessments.
 This includes integration of psychiatric assessments and notes, as well as the monitoring of all services as a result of the treatment plan.
 This position is responsible for working cooperatively within the assigned program, other YAS programs and community programs.